 - Certain studies show that exercise and movement can help lessen the time it takes for gastric emptying—the process by which the stomach empties its content into the intestines for further digestion and elimination.

 Digestion can be more challenging during sleep because our digestive systems have a different relationship to gravity.
 In addition, gastric activity decreases as we doze.

 Besides these factors, specific sleep positions can affect the digestive organs:

 - In some positions, we may salivate and swallow less.
 A lack of lubricant saliva can further slow food’s travel through the GI tract.

 - Without gravity’s help, gastric acid may travel back up into the esophagus, causing heartburn or acid reflux symptoms.
 This is not only counter-productive to digestion but also uncomfortable and likely to interfere with your sleep.

-- Other positions may compress the stomach or intestines, creating hindrances to healthy digestion.
+- Other positions may compress the stomach or intestines, creating hindrances to healthy digestion and might cause stomach pain.
 In some cases, this can lead to nausea.

 In some cases, less-than-ideal sleep positions can lead to morning constipation and other unpleasant effects.

 Which positions exacerbate these issues, and which can help you get a good night’s sleep?
 Next, we’ll take a closer look at the answers to these questions.